cloudfoundry/cloud_controller_ng/decisions/0007-implementing-v3-roles.md

 `updated_at` fields (to fit with the V3 pattern).
 The `guid` is especially important, since it enables endpoints like `GET /v3/roles/:role_guid` and `DELETE /v3/roles/:role_guid`.

 This raised the question of how to add these three fields to the database.
-Since they are new, we knew we would need a schema migration to add these.
+Since they were new, we knew we would need a schema migration to add them.

 All CCDB migrations are complicated by a few facts:
 - User environments may have several API instances talking to the same database.